ExtraNick/Chatty_desktop_pet/README.md

 ### Miscellaneous
 The pet cannot swap screens.
 If you wish to change the pet's active screen, you have to close the application and re-open it in the desired screen.<br>
-The pet's active screen, is based off of the keyboard's active screen at the time the application is started.
+The pet's active screen is based off of the keyboard's active screen at the time the application is started.
 Note: window's taskbar keyboard activity seems to default to the primary screen. <br>
 The Window's click through functionality was possible thanks to [This tutorial made by chewedgum](https://medium.com/@chewedgumah/godot-4-partially-clickthrough-window-with-transparent-background-3de637cdf95b) <br>